teambit/docs/docs/build-pipeline/01-overview.md

 The build pipeline processes multiple components in parallel to make use of multiple cores in your machine.

 ## Environment-specific builds
 Each Bit environment determines its own build pipeline.
 That means, a single workspace that uses multiple environments, will run a different set of build tasks on different components.
-This is another Bit feature that allows for seamless transitioning between different development environments, all in the same workspace.
+This is another Bit feature that enables seamless transitioning between different development environments, all in the same workspace.
 It also makes it much easier to [integrate the Build Pipeline in your (remote) CI](/docs/getting-started/ci-cd), as it only requires executing it - all other configurations are already set by the different environments.

 Since environments are extensible, so are the build pipelines configured by them. __To create your own Build Task or customize your environment's build pipeline, [see here](/docs/build-pipeline/create-build-task).__
 ## Sequencing the build tasks